boraorcun/DARE/README.md

 For a comprehensive dive into the matemetical foundation of the propulsive cycle modelling, intake design approach, treatment of reactive flow solutions and extraction of propulsive performance parameters the users are encouraged to check out the following papers:

-[1] Cakir, B. O., & Ispir, A. C. (2025).
-Reduced order design space analysis and operational mapping for ramjet engines.
-Aerospace Science and Technology, 157, 109811. https://doi.org/10.1016/j.ast.2024.109811
+[1] Cakir, B., Ispir, A. & Saracoglu, B. (2022).
+Low fidelity design and analysis of propulsion systems for high-supersonic cruiser concepts.
+In HiSST: 2nd international conference on high-speed vehicle science & technology.

-[2] Cakir, B. O., Ispir, A. C., Civerra, F., & Saracoglu, B. H. (2023).
-Reduced order design space analysis of for ramjet engines with data mining techniques.
-In AIAA SCITECH 2023 forum. https://doi.org/10.2514/6.2023-2017
+[2] Ispir, A., Cakir, B. & Saracoglu, B. (2022).
+Design space exploration for a scramjet engine by using data mining and low-fidelity design techniques.
+In HiSST: 2nd international conference on high-speed vehicle science & technology.

 [3] Cakir, B. O., Ispir, A. C., & Saracoglu, B. H. (2022).
-Reduced order design and investi106 gation of intakes for high speed propulsion systems.
+Reduced order design and investigation of intakes for high speed propulsion systems.
 Acta Astronautica, 199, 259–276. https://doi.org/https://doi.org/10.1016/j.actaastro.2022.07.037

-[4] Cakir, B. O., Ispir, A. C., & Saracoglu, B. H. (2022).
-Reduced order design and investi106 gation of intakes for high speed propulsion systems.
-Acta Astronautica, 199, 259–276. https://doi.org/https://doi.org/10.1016/j.actaastro.2022.07.037
+[4] Cakir, B. O., Ispir, A. C., Civerra, F., & Saracoglu, B. H. (2023).
+Reduced order design space analysis of for ramjet engines with data mining techniques.
+In AIAA SCITECH 2023 forum. https://doi.org/10.2514/6.2023-2017

 [5] Ispir, A. C., Cakir, B. O., & Saracoglu, B. H. (2024).
 Design space investigations of scramjet engines using reduced-order modeling.
 Acta Astronautica, 217, 349–362. https://doi.org/https://doi.org/10.1016/j.actaastro.2024.01.036

-[6] Ispir, A., Cakir, B. & Saracoglu, B. (2022).
-Design space exploration for a scramjet engine by using data mining and low-fidelity design techniques.
-In HiSST: 2nd international conference on high-speed vehicle science & technology.
+[6] Cakir, B. O., & Ispir, A. C. (2025).
+Reduced order design space analysis and operational mapping for ramjet engines.
+Aerospace Science and Technology, 157, 109811. https://doi.org/10.1016/j.ast.2024.109811

 ## Software dependencies <a name="toc3"></a> ##
 * MATLAB 2016a and later